cdio/caio/doc/devel.md

-two different implementations are provided, the internal one which reached an arguable decent level of accuracy and another one that uses the [reSID](https://en.wikipedia.org/wiki/ReSID) library which emulates the device quite accurately thanks to a big deal of reverse engineering work done by its author.
+two different implementations are provided, the internal one which reached an arguable decent level of accuracy and another one that uses the [reSID](https://en.wikipedia.org/wiki/ReSID) library which emulates the device quite accurately thanks to the results of a reverse engineering work done by its author.

-For more information about caio's internal structure read the source code, it is fully documented.

 ## Random notes done during development